Before the US Intervention in Syria

 The five permanent members of the UN Security Council along with Iran and Turkey, but only the US, Russia, Turkey, and Iran were in favor of the Geneva talks.6 The second peace talk was Geneva II Conference on Syria held in January 2014.
 Prior to this, the UN, the US, and Russian diplomats struggled to persuade the parties to attend this meeting.

-US Secretary of State Kerry in 2013 said that the alternative was that Syria head closer to an abyss, if not over the abyss and into chaos,7 because initially, the attempt failed to convene a talk.
+In 2013, the US Secretary of State Kerry said that the alternative was that Syria head closer to an abyss, if not over the abyss and into chaos,7 because initially, the attempt failed to convene a talk.
 After the chemical attack, however, the UN Security Council announced an immediate conference, which, unfortunately, broke down after two rounds and the peace envoy Lakhdar Brahimi blamed the Syrian Government for not being flexible enough to discuss the agenda of the opposition.

 Security Situation in Syria